Submissions

 • Acknowledgments

-• Bibliography (Vancouver Style, min 25 references, 80% from journal articles)
+• References (Vancouver style; minimum 25 references, at least 80% from peer-reviewed journal articles)

 Complete Example